diffplug/atplug/README.md

 }
 ```

-When we run `gradlew generateOsgiMetadata` (which will run automatically whenever it is needed), AutOSGi's build step will generate these files for us:
+When we run `gradlew generateOsgiMetadata` (which will run automatically whenever it is needed), AtPlug's build step will generate these files for us:

 ```
 --- OSGI-INF/com.diffplug.talks.socketsandplugs.DocxFileMenu.xml ---